chrismatheson/chrismatheson.github.io/_posts/2015-11-11-taking-money-on-the-web.md

 ###**NO OPS**

-I want to reduce opperations costs as much as possible, SaaS options are welcomed, automations if not, keep it as simple as possible so there is less to maintain & monitor.
+I want to reduce operations costs as much as possible, SaaS options are welcomed, automations if not, keep it as simple as possible so there is less to maintain & monitor.
 This extends a little into the payments, as in, is there a way to refund? what about fraud? i really dont want to hold credit card info!

 ###International payments

-Maybe not from day 1, but unitsofsound os on the web and one major bonus of that was to futher the reach of students to outside the UK. so we will need to be able to take payments from USA/Canada and possibly other countries.
-Ive no idea what repocussions this has in terms of charges, tax, exchanerates etc.
+Maybe not from day 1, but unitsofsound is on the web and one major bonus of that was to futher the reach of students to outside the UK. so we will need to be able to take payments from USA/Canada and possibly other countries.
+Ive no idea what repercussions this has in terms of charges, tax, exchanerates etc.

 ###Unified flow

 Keeping the whole experience fast & painless for the user is a must.
-Ill bounce out to a know site (paypal etc) if the benifits are there but if possible it would be desirable to keep the whole thing on our domain.
+Ill bounce out to a know site (paypal etc) if the benefits are there but if possible it would be desirable to keep the whole thing on our domain.

 ##TBC

-This is a learing journey so ill try and report back progress, descisions etc in the future
+This is a learning journey so ill try and report back progress, descisions etc in the future